abuxton/terraform-chatgpt-example/tmp/tao_wtfe.md

-example_result = <<EOT
+# Tao of What the Fuck (WTF) Engineering

-The Tao of What the Fuck Engineering is the practice of embracing mistakes, errors, and confusion as a means of developing creative solutions to challenging and complex problems.
+The practice of embracing mistakes, errors, and confusion as a means of developing creative solutions to challenging and complex problems.
 The core concepts of the Tao include:

 1. Embrace failure: Failure is an integral part of the engineering process.
 Acknowledge when things don’t work and use that as an opportunity to learn something new.